Skip to main content

 Frequently Asked Questions

-Prospector is a casual simulation game.
+Prospector is a open world role playing game.

 Prospector is available on PC, Steam Deck and Windows.